Ntinosziakas/Projects/Analyze International Debt Statistics/README.md

 # Analyze International Debt Statistics
-SQL queries to answer  questions about international debt using data from The World Bank.
+SQL queries to answer  questions about international debt using data from The World Bank https://www.worldbank.org/en/home.